Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7Iz77o4a4Mk.md

 ### Transcript

-> uh there was are there any plans to put signs into the game yes we're gonna add signs eventually
+> there was are there any plans to put signs into the game yes we're gonna add signs eventually